Stan Newens

 Arthur Stanley Newens (4 February 1930 – 2 March 2021) was a British Labour Co-operative politician.
-He was a Member of Parliament (MP) from 1964 to 1970 and 1974 to 1983, and a Member of the European Parliament (MEP) from 1984 to 1999.
+He was a member of parliament (MP) from 1964 to 1970 and 1974 to 1983, and a Member of the European Parliament (MEP) from 1984 to 1999.

-Background
+Early life and education

 Arthur Stanley Newens was born in Bethnal Green, London, on 4 February 1930, and was brought up in Epping, Essex.
 He was educated at Buckhurst Hill County High School.

+Newens was a conscientious objector during national service and worked as a coalminer in Staffordshire.
+He graduated in history from University College London, and became a schoolteacher.

 Career

-Newens was a conscientious objector during National Service and worked as a coalminer in Staffordshire.
-He graduated in History from University College London, and became a schoolteacher.
-In 1949 he joined the Labour Party, and was still a member.
+In 1949 he joined the Labour Party.
 At UCL, he met Anil Moonesinghe, a Sri Lankan Trotskyist, who was later to become a Cabinet Minister in Sri Lanka, and joined the Socialist Review Group led by Tony Cliff, a former member of the Revolutionary Communist Party (RCP), which later became the Socialist Workers Party (SWP); he left this group in 1959.
 He held several posts in the National Union of Teachers and was chairman of the Movement for Colonial Freedom and president of the London Co-operative Society.

 Newens subsequently represented two Essex constituencies as a Labour MP.
 He was elected for Epping in 1964, and lost the seat in 1970.
 In 1974, he became the first MP for Harlow, but lost the seat in the Conservative landslide of 1983.
 Following this, he became an MEP for the London Central constituency in 1984, which he served until 1999.
 He stood for Harlow again in 1987, but was unsuccessful.

-He held several senior positions, including Vice Chair of the PLP Foreign Affairs Group and Chair and Deputy Leader of the Labour Group of MEPs.
+He held several senior positions, including vice chair of the PLP Foreign Affairs Group and chair and deputy leader of the Labour Group of MEPs.
 He was generally seen as a prominent left-winger, campaigning against the Vietnam War and for other international causes.